This is my mega-post about MLM Success.

 # 3: Determine Your Why

 You need a WHY that makes you cry!
 This business can be emotionally draining.
-It can be an emotional roller coaster.
+It will be an emotional roller coaster.
 If you don’t have a strong enough why, you won’t make it through the tough times in this industry.

 # 4: Develop Your Game-Plan